-In managing its institutional funds, a charity is permitted to incur only costs that are appropriate and reasonable in relation to the assets, the purposes of the charity and the skills available to the charity.
+In managing its institutional funds, a charity is permitted to incur only costs that are appropriate and reasonable in relation to the assets, the purposes of the charity and the skills (of Board members and others) available to the charity.
 The charity must also make a reasonable effort to verify facts relevant to the management and investment of its funds.